Three women deny sending money to IS fighter relative

 The prosecution alleged the women entered into an arrangement to pass money that might be used for the purpose of terrorism.

-Three women have denied sending funds to a relative fighting for Daesh.
+Three women have denied sending funds to a relative fighting for so-called Islamic State.

 The alleged offences were committed between March 2017 and October 2017, and relate to Islamist terrorism in Syria.

-The prosecution alleged they entered into an arrangement to pass money that might be used for the purpose of terrorism “in the context of a relative the Crown say was then fighting for Daesh”.
+The prosecution alleged they entered into an arrangement to pass money that might be used for the purpose of terrorism “in the context of a relative the Crown say was then fighting for Daesh (so-called Islamic State)”.

 On Friday, the defendants appeared at the Old Bailey and pleaded not guilty to the offence.